microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ### Browsers

 Another crucial tool is the browser.
-Web developers rely on the browser to see how their code runs on the web, it's also used to display the visual elements of a web page that are written in the editor, like HTML.
+Web developers rely on the browser to see how their code runs on the web.
+It's also used to display the visual elements of a web page that are written in the editor, like HTML.

 Many browsers come with *developer tools* (DevTools) that contain a set of helpful features and information to help developers collect and capture important information about their application.
 For example: If a web page has errors, it's sometimes helpful to know when they occurred.
 DevTools in a browser can be configured to capture this information.